iThenticate FAQ - Graduate Writing Center

 - If students need guidance on how to properly cite, quote, and paraphrase others’ work, they are more likely to receive it if the iThenticate report is provided to them by a faculty member or writing coach.

-Plagiarism is the borrowing of another author’s or source’s words, ideas, or data without giving credit.
+Plagiarism is the borrowing of another author’s or source’s words, ideas, images, or data without giving credit.
 Written works are assumed to be the author’s invention, unless otherwise indicated.
-Quoted, paraphrased, and summarized information from others must be attributed to their source.
+Quoted, paraphrased, and summarized information from others must be attributed to its source.

-The exception is that common knowledge and field-specific common knowledge need not be cited if they are rarely disputed.
+The exception is that common knowledge and field-specific common knowledge need not be cited if it is rarely disputed.

 Yes.
 The NPS Academic Honor Code, NPSINST 5370.4D (10 October 2018), uses the Naval Academy definition, defining plagiarism as: “the use of the words, information, insights, or ideas of another without crediting that person through proper citation.
 Unintentional plagiarism, or sloppy scholarship, is academically unacceptable; intentional plagiarism is dishonorable.
 You can avoid plagiarism by fully and openly crediting all sources used.”